 To prepare our heart is to have a heart that is yielded to Father’s will, a heart that is willing to be repentant and obedient to Father’s written WORD.
 This requires that we apply effort, and give ourselves to the needed forethought, adjustments, and time required to accomplish our goal.

 Acquiring a prepared heart is a process that includes thinking about our goal and planning ahead.
 It includes making adjustments to our schedule, so that we can have the necessary time to fulfill our goal.

 But is there a clue to help us “prepare our heart” in practical terms?

-Yahushua Messiah [Jesus Christ] told us the clue, and it is one of the most important verses for Thirsty Souls:
+Yahushua Messiah [the Hebrew name for Jesus Christ] told us the clue, and it is one of the most important verses for Thirsty Souls: